New Assessment Policy: Mathematics

 - MATH 114 (College Math Preparation Level 3: Intermediate Algebra)

 - If you have any problems enrolling in these courses, please contact the Assessment Center at firstname.lastname@example.org

-If you have any questions about choosing the best Math course for your educational goal, please contact the Counseling and Advising Center or the office where you usually receive academic counseling.
+If you have any questions about choosing the best Math course for your educational goal, please see your counselor for assistance.